vortexmakes/rkh-examples/orthogonal.eclipse-cdt/README.md

         ...
     }
 ```
-4. Define `LightMgr`'s dispatch operation in order to dispatch every received
+4. Finally, implement the `LightMgr`'s dispatch operation to dispatch received
-event to each SM's region (1, 2, 3)
+events to each component as shown in lines (1) to (3).
 ```c
     static void
     dispatch(RKH_SMA_T *me, void *arg)